-EDITOR’S NOTE: See build progress photos below.
+EDITOR’S NOTE: See build progress photos above.
 The following news blog was written by John Gunnell, owner of Gunner’s Great Garage Restoration Shop in Manawa, Wisconsin.
 Gunnell regularly contributes articles and industry-driven observations for THE SHOP magazine and eNewsletter.

 The SEMA Show in Las Vegas represents the top of the mountain in the specialty automotive world, so last year the students at Freedom High School built a mountain climbing Toyota 4Runner for the show.
 This year, their goal was to promote rust-busting B’laster products by building an older truck that had been saved from the ravages of rust in their home state of Wisconsin.

 The students’ goal was to turn a Rust Belt ’51 Chevy pickup into a show truck that proved that rust can be dealt with one way or another.
 Products, such as the B’laster line, can be used to eliminate rust, or builders can patina the rust into a pickup truck’s finish, like the Freedom team did.
 The front fenders, hood and rear fenders of the truck were partly clear-coated over the rust to drive home the point that rust is nothing to be scared of.